AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/identity-namespace-configuration.md

 ## Mapping considerations

-Customers can map identity namespaces either to the identity namespaces that you define in the `identityNamespaces` section, or to attributes that you define in the [schema configuration](schema-configuration.md).

-If customers select a source identity namespace and do not select a target mapping, Platform automatically maps the source field to an equivalent attribute.
+If customers select a source identity namespace and do not select a target mapping, Platform automatically populated the target mapping with an attribute with the same name.

 ## Configure optional source field hashing